Kartik-gawd/TradingSim/README.md

-# TradingSim
-A browser-based trading simulator that mimics real-world long and short position strategies using fake currency.
-Users can add funds freely, execute trades, and track session-based profit and loss (PnL).
-Ideal for learning trading mechanics without financial risk.
 # 💹 Trading Simulator

 A web-based trading simulator that replicates the experience of real trading using virtual currency.
 Perfect for beginners, hobbyists, or anyone looking to practice long and short strategies without risking actual money.